12traits/ingestion-api-specs/source/index.html.md

 # Push logged in players

-> Push information when players have logged in into the game.
+Push information when players have logged in into the game.

+> Request

 ```shell
 curl -XPOST \